Final report for SNE22-005-MD

 Northeast SARE offered additional funding to State Coordinators to reach grass-roots organizations.

-This project aims to help build a relationship between SARE and local grass-roots farmer-led organizations on education programs.
-University of Maryland State Coordinator Emily Zobel will work with two farmer-led organizations, Wild Kid Acres Farm and the Farm Alliance of Baltimore, to partner on farmer educational events.
-Both organizations have been active in farmer-led education programs for several years and have built up a trusted relationship with the farming community they serve.
-Their educational programs are based on the feedback and needs of participating farmers and their local community.
-The topics and structure of the education events for this project are based on conversations between local farmers, partnering organizations, and the SARE state coordinator.
+The purpose of this mini-project was to strengthen the relationship between SARE and local grass-roots farmer-led organizations on education programs.
+University of Maryland State Coordinator Emily Zobel worked with two farmer-led organizations, Wild Kid Acres Farm and the Farm Alliance of Baltimore, to partner on several farmer educational events.
+Both organizations have been active in farmer-led education programs for several years and have built up a trusted relationship with the local farming community they serve.

 50 service providers will advise a total of 150 farmers about how to improve their pest management practice by scouting fields, identifying pests, using thresholds, and using a mixture of pest control techniques as a result of participating in this project.

-Agricultural pests such as insects, weeds, nematodes, and disease pathogens, damage, disfigure or destroy more than 30 percent of crops worldwide.
+Agricultural pests such as insects, weeds, nematodes, and disease pathogens damage, disfigure, or destroy more than 30 percent of crops worldwide.
 Many farmers and ranchers use pesticides and tillage to control these pests.
 The overuse of pesticides can lead to resistant pest populations.
 Exclusive tillage can reduce soil health and increase the likelihood of erosion.
-A 2019 review published in Biological Conservation cited that agrochemical pollutants such as synthetic pesticides and fertilizers as one of the main drivers of global insect species decline (Sanchez-Bayo, 2019).
-Beginning farmers tend to struggle with pest management as that is a large knowable gap to overcome.
-Organic farms often have a hard time dealing with pests than conventional farms.
-Additionally, farmers are currently dealing with increased production costs in fuel, fertilizer, and pesticide chemicals, which add an extra financial burden on farmers and reduce their profits.
+A 2019 review published in Biological Conservation cited that agrochemical pollutants, such as synthetic pesticides and fertilizers, are one of the main drivers of global insect species decline (Sanchez-Bayo, 2019).
+Beginning farmers tend to struggle with pest management, as that is a significant knowledge gap to overcome.
+Organic farms often have a more difficult time dealing with pests than conventional farms.
+Additionally, farmers are currently coping with increased production costs in fuel, fertilizer, and pesticide chemicals, which add an extra financial burden on farmers and reduce their profits.

 Integrated pest management (IPM) is a practical and environmentally sensitive approach to pest management that can help farmers reduce the number of sprays they apply to a field by combining proactive and reactive management practices.
 It uses knowledge about the life cycles of pests and their interaction with the environment to manage pest populations and damage by the most economical means and with the least possible hazard to people, property, and the environment.